joshuasa/sandbox-fargate/README.md

 - Create a Task Definition using the **ECS Console** (new experience) and selecting **Task Definitions**.
 Choose **Create New Task Definition**.

-- Specify **Task Definition Family** [`sandbox`].
+- Enter **Task Definition Family** [`sandbox`].
 Used to group multiple versions, also referred to as revisions, of the same task definition.

 - Under **Container Details** secify **Name** [`sandbox-fargate`] and <br>**Image URI** [`{aws_account_id}.dkr.ecr.{region}.amazonaws.com/sandbox-fargate:latest`]